brown-cs132-s13/labs/sql/README.md

 Specifically, anyDB supports `row`, `end` and `error` events.
 The `end` event is fired when, as you might have guessed, the query has completed.

+The row or result objects will correspond to rows, so if you have a table with column `age` you should be able to read that value with `row.age` in the example above.

 Hopefully now the stencil code makes sense.
 It's your job to fill in the SQL to create the table that will store the zip codes.
 Make sure you create a column for each field you will be storing.
 What type should each field be?